MySQL - Database Import - Recovery Methods

 To load data from the dump.txt into mytbl, use the following command at the UNIX prompt.

 $ mysqlimport -u root -p --local database_name dump.txt password *****

 If you use mysqlimport, command-line options provide the format specifiers.
 The mysqlimport commands that correspond to the preceding two LOAD DATA statements looks as shown in the following code block.

 $ mysqlimport -u root -p --local --fields-terminated-by = ":" \ --lines-terminated-by = "\r\n" database_name dump.txt password *****

 The order in which you specify the options doesn't matter for mysqlimport, except that they should all precede the database name.

 The mysqlimport statement uses the --columns option to specify the column order −

 $ mysqlimport -u root -p --local --columns=b,c,a \ database_name dump.txt password *****

 The FIELDS clause can specify other format options besides TERMINATED BY.
-By default, LOAD DATA assumes that values are unquoted and interprets the backslash (\) as an escape character for special characters.
-To indicate the value quoting character explicitly, use ENCLOSED BY; MySQL will strip that character from the ends of data values during input processing.
+By default, LOAD DATA assumes that values are unquoted and interprets the backslash (\) as an escape character for the special characters.
+To indicate the value quoting character explicitly, use the ENCLOSED BY command.
+MySQL will strip that character from the ends of data values during input processing.
 To change the default escape character, use ESCAPED BY.